francesco-innocenti/Neuro_AI_Papers/README.md

 [Neuroscience-Inspired Artificial Intelligence](http://www.sciencedirect.com/science/article/pii/S0896627317305093)

 This is arguably the manifesto for neuro-AI.
-Reviewing past and present interactions between neuroscience and AI, including the origins of deep and reinforcement learning, recent attention mechanisms, the authors make a strong case for ...
+Reviewing past and present interactions between the two fields, such the origins of deep learning, reinforcement learning, and recent attention mechanisms, the authors make a strong case for how neuroscience can help guide and accelerate AI research.
+In turn, neuroscience can benefit from AI, as shown in RL, the success of deep learning models of the visual system, as well as the search for the biological analogue of backpropagation.

 [Is the brain a good model for machine intelligence?](https://www.nature.com/articles/482462a?a_aid=3598aabf)